 Wolf Cove Inn, a Maine B&B, is a great place to begin your day before heading out to visit Nezinscot Farm.
 Enjoy our Maine comfort breakfast each day while overlooking peaceful Tripp Lake.
 Before or after your trip to the farm, get out on the lake with our complimentary canoes and kayaks.
 After dinner at the Inn or elsewhere, gather round the fire pit, toast up some s’mores and enjoy our spectacular sunsets.
 Finally, head up to your room for a great night sleep in our romance rooms, many of which include jetted tubs and fireplaces.

 And if you have your window open at night for the fresh lake breezes, be sure to listen for the beautiful songs of the loons on the lake.
-It’s so very tranquil to have the loons sing you to sleep.
+It’s so very tranquil to have the loons serenade you to sleep.